Everything PR News

 Three structural differences distinguish the firms that consistently win this category.
 First, press-pool depth across real estate trade press (The Real Deal, Commercial Observer, Bisnow, GlobeSt, Multi-Housing News), business press, and local-market press.
 Real estate press fragments by sub-category and by geography in ways that complicate national programs.
 Second, AI visibility infrastructure — Citation Share measurement, GEO (Generative Engine Optimization), and structured-content production for AI retrieval.
 Third, multi-year narrative discipline.
 Real estate development cycles run on multi-year timelines; the firms with the discipline to manage sustained narrative arcs across regulatory milestones, leasing announcements, and eventual sales produce dramatically different outcomes than firms running announcement-by-announcement comms.

 Three implications.
-Buyers research developments inside AI engines before site visits — the buyer asking ChatGPT or Perplexity "is Hudson Yards worth it" or "best luxury developments in Brooklyn" gets an answer assembled from editorial press, community discussion, anchor-tenant announcements, and platform reviews.
+Buyers research developments inside AI engines before site visits — the buyer asking ChatGPT, Claude, Gemini, or Perplexity "is Hudson Yards worth it" or "best luxury developments in Brooklyn" gets an answer assembled from editorial press, community discussion, anchor-tenant announcements, and platform reviews.
 Broker AI visibility is a new competitive frontier — the individual broker who appears in AI engine answers to "best luxury broker in [market]" is positioned differently than the broker who doesn't.
 Citation Share measurement is becoming a category metric — real estate brands are beginning to measure AI engine citation alongside traditional brand awareness.

 What is real estate public relations?